Taylor Swift Celebrates One Album by Announcing Another

-Taylor Swift accepted her 13th Grammy in a way only she would — by announcing her next Grammy-winner, The Tortured Poets Department.
-Swift’s 11th album will be out April 19, and of course, it’s got a dramatic black and white cover.
-Swift shared the surprise as she won Best Pop Vocal Album for her last original release, Midnights, continuing a bit of a trend after she announced that album while accepting a trophy the 2022 VMAs.
+Taylor Swift accepted her 13th Grammy in a way only she would — by announcing her next Grammy winner, The Tortured Poets Department.
+Swift’s 11th album will be out April 19, and of course, it’s got a dramatic black-and-white cover.
+Swift shared the surprise as she won Best Pop Vocal Album for her last original release, Midnights, continuing a bit of a trend after she announced that album while accepting a trophy at the 2022 VMAs.
 This was a bit of a curveball for Swifties, who’d been expecting Swift to announce her impending Taylor’s Version of Reputation instead.
 The ties were indeed black, and the lies were indeed white!
 Along with the announcement and album cover, Swift posted a poem on Twitter:

 And so I enter into evidence